prajyotnaik3/spark/examples/python/streaming/tcp-source/Spark-Streaming-TCP-Source.md

 ssc.start()
 ssc.awaitTermination()
 </pre>
-Press Esc, followed :wq and press and to save the file.
+Press Esc, followed :wq and press Enter to save the file.

 Alternatively, use any editor of your choice to create file SocketTextStream.py with above code.